Anna (Frozen): Frozen 2

 Anna and Elsa continue to head north with Olaf.
 They discover their parents' shipwreck and a map to Ahtohallan, a mythical river told by their mother to contain memories of the past.
 Feeling guilty of her and Anna's parents' deaths and knowing that sending both of them with her would upset the balance between both worlds, Elsa decides to travel alone and sends Anna and Olaf away, despite Anna reminding her of the warning in their mother's song and fears of losing her sister again.
 Arriving in a cave, Anna and Olaf receive a message about what happened in the past from Elsa who freezes in Ahtohallan's depths, which causes Olaf to fade away due to Elsa's loss in magic.

 Though heartbroken by the presumed loss of her sister and best friend, Anna resolves to destroy her grandfather's dam.
 With help from Kristoff, Sven, and the Arendellian soldiers, she lures the giant Earth spirits to the dam, who then destroy the dam with boulders with Anna barely managing to escape the damage with Kristoff and Lieutenant Mattias’ rescue.
 Elsa thaws out from Anna's actions of destroying the dam and rides the Water Spirit Nokk back to Arendelle, stopping the flood of water released by the dam from destroying the kingdom.
 As the mist dissipates from the Enchanted Forest, Anna apologizes to Kristoff for leaving him behind but he comforts her.
 One of the spirits then reveals to Anna that Elsa is alive and well as they reunite and reconcile with one another.
-Elsa and Anna then revive Olaf and Kristoff finally works up the courage to propose to Anna, which she ecstatically accepts.
+Elsa and Anna then revive Olaf and Kristoff finally works up the courage to propose to Anna, which she accepts.
 Elsa also explains to Anna that they are now the bridge between the people and the spirits as she puts it.
 Sometime later, Elsa abdicates the throne, making Anna the new Queen of Arendelle while Elsa becomes the protector of the Enchanted Forest, and regularly visits Arendelle as peace is restored in all the lands and realms.

 Miscellaneous

+Other appearances in animation

+Although not members of the group, Anna and Elsa appear with the Disney Princesses in the 2018 film Ralph Breaks the Internet.

+Anna is also one of the several characters from Walt Disney Animation Studios that appears in the 2023 short film Once Upon a Studio.